Laxatives for Constipation Treatment

 Most people who are mildly constipated do not need laxatives.
-However, for those who have made diet and lifestyle changes and are still constipated, doctors may recommend laxatives or enemas for a limited time.
-These
+However, for those who have made dietary and lifestyle changes and who are still constipated, doctors may recommend laxatives or enemas for a limited time.
+These constipation treatments can help retrain a chronically sluggish bowel.
+For children, short-term treatment with laxatives, along with retraining to establish regular bowel habits, also helps prevent constipation.

-A doctor should determine when a patient needs a laxative and which form is best.
+A doctor should determine when a person needs a laxative and which form is best.
 Laxatives taken by mouth are available in liquid, tablet, gum, powder, and granule forms.
 They work in various ways, including:

 - Bulk-forming laxatives